 Apex test class for the triggers

 Once triggers are created, they need a certain level of test coverage to be allowed to deploy to the Production environment.
 The package contains a test helper which tests the whole scenario.
 You simply need to add a unit test for each trigger and call the test helper method.
-Depending on the trigger event (after insert or after insert) you will have to call the corresponding test helper method.
+Depending on the trigger event (after insert or after update) you will have to call the corresponding test helper method.
 A sample of both tests are shown in the following example:

 Just as the trigger itself, you need a test for each object trigger.
 All you have to do is replace